 An old fashioned Broccoli and Cheese Casserole with Ritz cracker topping.
 Creamy, cheesy, and loaded with flavor, it’s the perfect side dish for any meal.

 Looking for the perfect side dish to complement your dinner?
 Our Broccoli and Cheese Casserole combines tender broccoli florets with two types of cheese to create a side dish that even the pickiest eater will like.
+It’s similar to our chicken divan casserole.

 With pantry staple ingredients and only 10 minutes prep, this easy vegetable casserole with crunchy french fried onions and Ritz crackers will add a pop of flavor to your dinner.